NaminTheManatee/crimescanner/README.md

 CrimeScanner is a Windows desktop application for monitoring Star Citizen `Game.log` crime events.
 It parses local game logs, enriches player information from the Roberts Space Industries (RSI) website, stores history locally, and presents the results in a dark Electron dashboard.

 The app is built as an Electron + React frontend with a bundled Python backend.
-Users install and run it like a normal Windows application; Python and Node.js are only required for development/building, not for end users.

 \---